moderndatacompany/dataos.info/docs/resources/lens/overview.md

 ##  Creating a Lens

-Lens are used to organize entities and connections between entities.
-Usually one Lens is created for each table in the database, such as `sales`, `orders`, `products`, etc.
+A Lens is used to model entities and their relationships.
+It organizes multiple related entities and defines how they interact with each other.
+For example, a Lens could include entities such as `sales`, `orders`, `products`, etc., with defined relationships between them.

 In the table attribute of the Lens, define the base table.
 Here, it will be the sales table.